NativeScript/firebase/packages/firebase-admob/README.md

     bootstrap: [AppComponent]
 })
 ```
 Next, add the `BannerAd` view to HTML.
+Set the view's `unitId` property to the ad's unit ID.

 ```html
 <BannerAd